 After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your provider if the request has been approved as follows:

-- For non-urgent pre-service reviews,, within five days but no longer than 15 days of receipt of the request
+- For non-urgent pre-service reviews, within 15 calendar days of receipt of the request.

 Failure to Obtain Prior Authorization

 Failure to comply with the prior authorization requirements will result in benefits being reduced.

 Network providers cannot bill you for services for which they fail to obtain prior authorization as required.

 In cases of emergency, benefits will not be reduced for failure to comply with prior authorization requirements prior to receiving emergency services.
 However, you must contact us as soon as reasonably possible after you receive the emergency services.